 New Visions Science Curriculum

-When selecting materials for their classroom, science teachers have to consider a multitude of factors: quality of hands-on experiences, rigorous conceptual development or the ability of students to complete work at or above grade level, integration of literacy skills, and alignment to year-end exams, to name a few.
+When selecting materials for their classroom, science teachers have to consider a multitude of factors: quality of hands-on experiences, rigorous conceptual development, integration of literacy skills, and alignment to year-end exams, to name a few.

 "During my first couple of years teaching, I struggled to keep my students engaged as we jumped from topic to topic, sometimes without clear connections between them.
 This curriculum helped to solve that problem.
 Each unit begins with an exciting question that engages them.
 The students follow the question all the way through the unit which culminates in a final task around what they’ve learned.”